 Delivery time 2-3 working days

-Quinto Chionetti, the grandfather of the current owner Nicola Chionetti, bought a small vineyard, Roncaglie, in the Barolo municipality of La Morra a long time ago.
+Quinto Chionetti, the grandfather of the current owner Nicola Chionetti, with foresight, long ago bought a small vineyard, Roncaglie, in the Barolo municipality of La Morra.
 This location is now one of the best crus in La Morra and the wines from this location impress with their elegance and harmony.

-The hand-picking of the Nebbiolo grapes usually takes place in October.
-After the berries have been de-stemmed and lightly pressed, the mash ferments in wooden vats.
-The aging then takes place over a two-year period in large oak barrels.
+The manual harvest of the Nebbiolo grapes usually takes place during October.
+After destemming and light pressing of the berries, the mash ferments in wooden vats.
+The expansion then takes place over a two-year period in large oak barrels.
 After all, the wine matures in the bottle for another six months.

-The bouquet of this Barolo wine impresses with its fruity and floral aromas.
-Mainly dried roses, peaches and cherries, but there is also a spicy scent and a hint of liquorice.
-The Barolo feels warm and elegant on the palate.
+The bouquet of this Barolo wine impresses with fruity and floral aromas.
+Primarily dried roses, peaches and cherries, but there is also a spicy scent and a hint of liquorice.
+On the palate, the Barolo feels warm and elegant.
 The tannins are fine, the balance is very good with a good finish and light earthy notes.
-This Barolo can be enjoyed immediately and for the next ten years.
-A perfect partner for lamb, game, red meat and aged cheese.
+This Barolo is to be enjoyed immediately and for the next ten years.
+A perfect partner with lamb, game, red meat and aged cheeses.